 The device is now ready to listen for packets!
-We’ll use a program made specifically for this purpose, so head over to LoRaMon on github and download it, or just clone it directly:
+We'll use a program made specifically for this purpose, called LoRaMon.
+If you already have Python3 and pip installed, you can install LoRaMon very easily with pip:

 git clone https://github.com/markqvist/LoRaMon.git

-Once you’ve got it downloaded, you can run loramon without any arguments to display the usage information.
+Once you've got it installed, you can run loramon without any arguments to display the usage information.

 usage: loramon [-h] [-C] [-W directory] [--freq Hz] [--bw Hz] [--txp dBm] [--sf factor] [--cr rate] [port] LoRa packet sniffer for RNode hardware. positional arguments: port Serial port where RNode is attached optional arguments: -h, --help show this help message and exit -C, --console Print captured packets to the console -W directory Write captured packets to a directory --freq Hz Frequency in Hz --bw Hz Bandwidth in Hze --txp dBm TX power in dBm --sf factor Spreading factor --cr rate Coding rate